cdn-specs/control-header/draft-cdn-control-header.md

 ## Why not mix with Cache-Control?

-An alternative design would be to have gateway caches combine the directives found in Cache-Control and CDN-Cache-Control, considering their union as the directives that must be followed.
+An alternative design would be to have CDN caches combine the directives found in Cache-Control and CDN-Cache-Control, considering their union as the directives that must be followed.

 While this would be slightly less verbose in some cases, it would make interoperability considerably more complex to achieve.
 Consider the case when there are syntax errors in the argument of a directive; e.g., 'max-age=n60'.
 Should that directive be ignored, or does it invalidate the entire header field value?
 If the directive is ignored in CDN-Cache-Control, should the cache fall back to a value in Cache-Control?
 And so on.

-Also, this approach would make it difficult to direct the gateway cache to store something while directing other caches to avoid storing it (because no-store overrides max-age).
+Also, this approach would make it difficult to direct the CDN cache to store something while directing other caches to avoid storing it (because no-store overrides max-age).

 ## Is this just for CDNs?

-No; any gateway cache can use it.
-The name is chosen for convenience and brevity.
+By default, yes.
+There is often a need to differentiate between CDNs and gateway caches deployed local to the origin server; CDN-Cache-Control allows that.

+In some cases, a site might create a CDN by deploying gateway caches and routing traffic to them; this is, after all, how a CDN works at a high level.
+To support this scenario, gateway caches MAY be configured to process the CDN-Cache-Control header field, but they MUST NOT default to supporting it.